cardat/DatSciTrain_bushfire_specific_pm25_for_locations_2019/README.md

 Bushfire Smoke PM2.5 data will be made available to hackyhour participants via Cloud CARDAT.
 Please add these files to the `data_provided/` directory alongside the `location_crds.csv` file.

+### Set up access to a generative AI

+For this workshop, code development with generative AI will be demonstrated using Claude.
+To access Claude, go to the [website](https://claude.ai/) and create an account - a Personal, Free tier account is sufficient.

+Also check if you have institutional access to a generative AI (e.g. Microsoft Copilot).
+You may use this to compare and contrast responses from different generative AIs.

 ### Running the code

 1. Open the `DatSciTrain_bushfire_specific_pm25_for_locations_2019.Rproj` project file in RStudio, then open `main.R`.